 Nearly 70% of American households have at least one pet.
-Nonetheless, their hydration likely isn't something we invest a lot of energy considering.
-Much the same as people, our furry best friends are made up for the most part of water.
+Nonetheless, their hydration likely isn't something we invest a lot of energy in considering.
+Much like people, our furry best friends are made up for most of the water.
 And are greatly dependent on it for ideal well-being.
-The main concern is, in case you're worried about the water you're taking in your body, you should give that equal worry to any dogs or cats drinking similar water.
+The main concern is, in case you're worried about the water you're taking in your body, you should give that similar worry to any dogs or cats drinking similar water.

 Keeping Pets Hydrated

 - Loss of appetite

 Tap water is frequently the most widely recognized source for dogs and pet drinking water.
 While that is not innately an awful thing, it warrants some additional work to guarantee that water is clean and safe for your pets.

 In the wilderness, creatures can use their exceptional sense of smell to recognize which water is best for them to drink.
 They normally keep away from water that contains chemicals and other noticeable contaminants.
 Yet, since not all tap water is safe, you could be giving polluted water to your pets, which could be harmful to them.
 To worsen the situation, our domesticated pets practically need to drink the water we give.
 Or else they'll take a chance getting dehydrated.